dijkstracula/solvent/README.md

 $ poetry run pytest
 ```

+## Presentation

+To edit the presentation: `poetry run jupyter notebook`
+To show the presentation: `poetry run jupyter nbconvert paper/Presentation.ipynb --to slides --post serve`

 ## Overview

 A liquid type is a type system that refines a conventional base type with